MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Cafe/README.md

 ## Task

 Implement a solution that matches the design shown below.
-A maximum of six of each item can be ordered at a time.
+A maximum of six of each item can be ordered at a time, more would be unsafe for the staff to carry.

 ### Top Level Design (Stucture diagram)